Kashiwazaki-Kariwa Nuclear Power Plant: TEPCO security lapses

+Regulatory approvals and delays for Kashiwazaki-Kariwa Units 7 restart

 In October 2022, Japanese Prime Minister Kishida Fumio unveiled a new strategy for Japan's nuclear power plants regarding new construction projects and license extensions.
 Included in this strategy, is a plan to restart units at the Kashiwazaki-Kariwa Nuclear Power Plant by the summer months of 2023.
 Although, the feasibility of this timelime have been questioned by journalists given the number of safety issues that have come to light at the plant in the last few years.
 Most of these issues relate to security discrepancies such as a worker who forgot his ID, borrowed his colleagues card to enter crucial areas.
 A government inspection of Unit 7 in October 2020 concluded that the majority of construction had been finished by January the following year.
 TEPCO felt that it is doing everything in its power to meet NRA guidelines.

 In late 2023, the national regulator lifted the operational ban on the plant, allowing it to begin applying for permits from local governments to reopen.

-On Monday, 8 April 2024, Japans Nuclear Regulation Authority approved plans submitted by TEPCO to fuel reactor No. 7.
+On Monday, 8 April 2024, Japan's Nuclear Regulation Authority approved plans submitted by TEPCO to fuel reactor No. 7.
 TEPCO announced it would begin fueling reactor 7 starting around 4pm on 14 April, a process which typically takes about two weeks.
 Operation of reactor 7 would still require completion of additional inspections and would require the approval of the Niigate Prefecture Governor.
-It's been reported that Reactor 7 is scheduled to restart operation in October 2024 "under a base-case scenario".
-However, due to the delay in completion of anti-terrorist measures at the site, the plant is scheduled to resume operations in 2029.
+It was reported that Reactor 7 is scheduled to restart operation in October 2024 "under a base-case scenario".
+However, as of Feb 2025, due to the delay in completion of anti-terrorist measures at the site, the plant is scheduled to resume operations in 2029.

+2025 authorization to resume operations

+In December 2025 the Niigata prefecture assembly voted on the restarting of reactors 6 and 7.

+On 22 December 2025, Japan approved Tokyo Electric Power Company (TEPCO) to restart the Kashiwazaki-Kariwa nuclear site as the world's largest nuclear power plant.

+Reactor number 6 was restarted on 21 January 2026.
+Within hours it was paused during the resumption of operation, after an alarm was triggered.
+Investigations commenced.

+Reactor number 6 has been restarted on 9 February 2026.
+TEPCO stated that they will continue to slowly increase the pressure in the reactor and start power generation and transmission on 16 February, after which they will halt generation on 20 February to inspect the reactor and following equipment for abnormalities.
+Full commercial operation is said to start 18 March after inspections pass.